vallpi/EducationApp/README.md

 v 0.1.5 Fixed a small detail that doesn't affect the program. (by Sandvie)

 v 0.1.6 Added pages with two kinds of questions, remade the page with information about the chosen topic. (by vallpi)

+v 1.0.7 Fixed the logic after v 0.1.6. (by Sandvie)

+v 0.1.8 Added Theory synchronization with SubjectInfo page.
+Added testing info to json files. (by Sandvie)